united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/installation.md

 +++
-title = "Get Started!"
+title = "Installation"
-menuTitle = "Get Started!"
+menuTitle = "Installation"
 description = "You want to get started right away?
 Go ahead and jump into the action!" weight = 1000
 +++